ibexa/documentation-user/docs/getting_started/dashboard/dashboard_block_reference.md

 ## Recent activity block [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-Displays a list of recent activity of all or selected users.
+Displays recent activity of all or selected users, and for selected object classes.
+Lists the following details:

-It also includes a link to view all activities available in Admin tab.
+- action time

-Recent activity block contains the following data: action time, User reference (avatar, first and last name) with a link to the user profile (if available), Activity type with the context.
+- user reference (avatar, first and last name) with a link to the user profile (if available)
+- activity type with context

+It also includes a link to view all activities in the Admin tab of the Back Office.

+!!! note

+    For the [recent activity](recent_activity.md) log to be displayed, your [user role](permission_system.md) must have the **Activity Log / Read** permission.

 On the **Properties** tab, set values in the following fields: